 Smart Contract Security Refers to the proper execution of Ethereum smart contracts is a requirement for their effectiveness.
 However, the correctness of executions alone is not enough to ensure the security of smart contracts.
 Therefore, there are various security flaws with Ethereum.

 Ethereum Smart Contract Vulnerabilities Exist

 As previously stated, Solidity is to blame for some of the issues affecting smart contract security, but the list of difficulties does not end there.
-That this is fault of how VM works with state and how external calls are invoked.
+That this is the fault of how VM works with the state and how external calls are invoked.